Sanborn Fire Insurance Maps: Jekyl Island

 Return to Index

-• However, most noteworthy is the inclusion of the ‘Red Row’ community shown on the upper right corner of the map as an inset that must be re-aligned to the north end of the map; not the “38” map keys I’ve highlighted with pentagon icons.
+• However, most noteworthy is the inclusion of the ‘Red Row’ community shown on the upper right corner of the map as an inset that must be re-aligned to the north end of the map; note the “38” map keys I’ve highlighted with pentagon icons.

 • The name of the community came from the red Barrett’s Roofing Felt material that covered the roof and exterior of the homes.

-• The Red Row community included the ‘Negro Boarding’ / caddie’s house in its correct location. nine of the ten single family homes that were built — No. 7 is gone, likely burned-down at some point — the commissary, recreation hall and the relocated Union Chapel that was replaced by the Faith Chapel in 1904, shortly after Red Row was established.
+• The Red Row community included the ‘Negro Boarding’ / caddie’s house in its correct location.
+Nine of the ten single family homes that were built — No. 7 is gone, likely burned-down at some point — the commissary, recreation hall and the relocated Union Chapel that was replaced by the Faith Chapel in 1904, shortly after Red Row was established.

 The two club-owned dwellings (C2) that were previously located south of the Club’s produce gardens that are now gone have been relocated and re-oriented to sit along Pier Road; the smaller dwelling labelled ‘Carpenter’ was at one time the boat engineers house and the larger, two-story dwelling labelled “Dormitory” was at one time the chauffeurs dormitory.
-Also included as an inset was the Club’s boat house, located along the marsh well-south of the Club’s wharf where only the concrete piers in the marsh as well as the cast iron wheel from the pulley house remain near the northern end of the bicycle path bridge leading to the historic district.
+Also included as an inset was the Club’s second of three boat houses, located along the marsh well-south of the Club’s wharf where only the concrete piers in the marsh as well as the cast iron wheel from the pulley house remain near the northern end of the bicycle path bridge leading to the historic district.

 Return to Index